kliment-dukovski/kliment-dukovski.github.io/_posts/2026-09-13-fomo-app-review.md

 I used Solana to make my first deposit, and the funds arrived within seconds.
 There was no bridging or complicated steps: I simply copied and pasted my Fomo address into my Solana wallet, as with any other crypto transfer.

-The Fomo app also offers fiat funding options, including Apple Pay, Google Pay, cards, and bank transfers.
+The Fomo app also offers fiat funding options, including Apple Pay, Google Pay, cards, and Cash App.
 But I didn’t try them because I expect higher fees, which are common with fiat-to-crypto onramps.
-I assume availability depends on your country of residence and the payment provider.
+I assume availability for these methods depend on your country of residence and the payment provider.

 <figure class="article-figure article-figure--portrait">
   <img src="{{ '/assets/images/fomo-app-review/fomo-deposit-options.webp' | relative_url }}" alt="Fomo mobile app deposits" width="946" height="2048" loading="lazy" decoding="async">